- Akaike information criterion

 - iterative two stage

 - ITS is a fitting method in Nonmem that optimises the objective function by switching between optimising the fixed effects and random effects.
 The ITS and FOCE methods have the same objective function

 - joint optimisation and estimation

-- JOE is PoPy’s original fitting method see JOE Fitting Method, it optimises the same objective function as FOCE and ITS and is most similar to ITS in terms of fitting performance.
+- JOE is PoPy’s main fitting method see JOE Fitting Method, it optimises the same objective function as FOCE and ITS.

 - Laplace approximation

 - A method of approximating integrals.
 See Laplace method on Wikipedia.
-This objective function is used by LAPLACE and an approximation is used by JOE, FOCE and ITS fitting methods.
+This approximation of the objective function is used by JOE, FOCE and ITS fitting methods.

 - The conditional probability, p(D|M), of observing data D given a hypothesized model M. This expresses the plausibility of model M given data D, but is a probability distribution over D rather than M. As a result, it cannot be used to compare different models, only different parameter values for the same model.
 Likelihood on Wikipedia

-- Numerical ordinary differential equation solver [Radhakrishnan1994] available in PoPy, see Example ODE_SOLVER using CPPLSODA.
+- Numerical ordinary differential equation solver [Radhakrishnan1994] available in PoPy, see Example ODE_SOLVER using SCIPY_ODEINT.